trombik/ansible-vm-packer-build/README.md

 # Building virtual machine images with packer

-## Rationales

-To develop `ansible` roles, virtual machines are required to test roles.
-Official virtual machine images are publicly available, but they are plain default installations.
-It is possible to use them in `ansible` role development, but installing required applications, such as `python` and `sudo`, is a major overhead.
-Creating virtual machine images ready for `ansible` play right after boot remove the overhead.

 ## Purposes

 This project aims at creating virtual machine images, suitable for `ansible`